ellysh/bash-programming-from-scratch/manuscript/answers.md

 mkdir -p ~/photo/2020/01
 ```

-Suppose that the `D:\Photo` directory contains all photos.
-You can use the `find` utility for searching files with a creation date equals to November 2019.
+Suppose that the `D:\Photo` directory contains all your photos.
+You can use the `find` utility to search photos created in November 2019.
 The `-newermt` option of the utility checks the creation date.
-Here is an example command:
+Here is an example command of how to use it:
 {line-numbers: false, format: Bash}
 ```
 find /d/Photo -type f -newermt 2019-11-01 ! -newermt 2019-12-01
 ```

 This command looks for files in the `/d/Photo` directory.
-It corresponds to the `D:\Photo` path in the Windows environment.
+It matches the `D:\Photo` path in the Windows environment.

-The first expression `-newermt 2019-11-01` means to search for files changed since November 1, 2019.
+The first expression `-newermt 2019-11-01` points to files changed since November 1, 2019.
 The second expression `! -newermt 2019-12-01` excludes files modified since December 1, 2019.
 The exclamation point before the expression is a negation.
 There is no condition between expressions.
-But the find utility inserts the logical AND by default.
+The `find` utility inserts the logical AND by default.
 The resulting expression looks like: "files created after November 1, 2019, but no later than November 30, 2019".
-It means "files for November".
+It means "the files created in November 2019".

 The file search command is ready.
-Now add the copy action to it.
+Now we should add the copy action there.
 The result looks like this:
 {line-numbers: false, format: Bash}
 ```
 find /d/Photo -type f -newermt 2019-11-01 ! -newermt 2019-12-01 -exec cp {} ~/photo/2019/11 \;
 ```

-This command copies the November 2019 files into the `~/photo/2019/11` directory.
+This command copies the files created in November 2019 into the `~/photo/2019/11` directory.

-Here are similar commands for copying the December and January files:
+Here are the similar commands for copying the December and January files:
 {line-numbers: true, format: Bash}
 ```
 find /d/Photo -type f -newermt 2019-12-01 ! -newermt 2020-01-01 -exec cp {} ~/photo/2019/12 \;
 find /d/Photo -type f -newermt 2020-01-01 ! -newermt 2020-02-01 -exec cp {} ~/photo/2020/01 \;
 ```

 Let's assume that you do not need old files in the `D:\Photo` directory.
-Then replace copying action with renaming.
-The result is the following commands:
+Then you should replace the copying action with renaming.
+This way, you get the following commands:
 {line-numbers: true, format: Bash}
 ```
 find /d/Photo -type f -newermt 2019-11-01 ! -newermt 2019-12-01 -exec mv {} ~/photo/2019/11 \;